panzi/SocialSharePrivacy/README.md

 .socialSharePrivacy([options])
 ```

-Add social share buttons to the current element.
+Add social share buttons to all elements in the set.

 ### destroy